An Overview of Autism Spectrum Disorder and Nutritional Problems

-What is Autism Spectrum Disorder (ASD)?
+What is autism spectrum disorder (ASD)?

-It is known that the term 'autism' was first used by Swiss psychiatrist Eugen Bleuler in the 1910s to describe an individual who completely isolates himself from the outside world.
+It is known that the term 'autism' was first used by Swiss psychiatrist Eugen Bleuler in the 1910s to describe an inpidual who completely isolates himself from the outside world.
 Autism spectrum disorders (ASD) are a complex neurodevelopmental disorders characterized by varying degrees of limitations in communication and social interaction and atypical, repetitive behaviors that often begin before the age of three.

-What are the causes of Autism Spectrum Disorder?
+What are the causes of autism spectrum disorder?

 Although its causes are still not fully understood, ASD is stated to be a multifactorial disorder caused by genetics (the interaction of many genes with each other), epigenetic, and environmental factors (the environmental factor with the most evident is parenting at a late age).